 The bridge crosses the River Arno at its narrowest point.
-It has three shallow segmental arches, a design which requires fewer piers.
-Ponte Vecchio is unique in that as well as a bridge across the river, it is also a market place and a piazza.
+It has three shallow segmental arches, a design that requires fewer piers.
+Ponte Vecchio is unique in that as well as a bridge across the river, it is also a marketplace and a piazza.
 The whole structure has defied the river and its floods for hundreds of years and has grown somewhat chaotically over the centuries.

 When the bridge was rebuilt in 1345, 43 shops were also built along its sides.
 These were rented to various merchants and later sold to private owners at the end of the 15th century.
 Many of these shops were then developed and extended.
 However, it was not allowed to build over the pavement so many of the buildings were extended out over the river.
 This makes the buildings appear as if they are suspended in mid-air.
 This is how the rather jumbled appearance of the bridge came about.

 The early shopkeepers were mostly butchers, fishmongers and grocers.
 Tanners also operated on the bridge.
 These all produced a lot of noise, industrial waste and unpleasant odours.
 Grand Duke Ferdinand 1 wanted to clean up the bridge and make it more elegant.
 At this time Florence was becoming the centre of Renaissance culture and attracting many foreign visitors and nobility.
 So in 1593 the shopkeepers and tanners were evicted.
 Goldsmiths and silversmiths, which still remain today, were substituted in their place.
 The look of the bridge was transformed into something resembling how it looks today.
 That is… rows of shops with wooden shutters and doorways selling gold and silver jewellery.